30 Incredible Facts About the Olympics

-A collection of the world’s best athletes and teams to compete in some of the world’s toughest and most gruelling sporting events from super speed swimming to never-ending races.
+A collection of the world’s best athletes and teams to compete in some of the world’s toughest and most grueling sporting events, from super speed swimming to never-ending races.

 These events show who’s at the top of their field and proudly allow these winners to parade around with a metallic disk emblazoning their chest.

-The early Games were a religious festival from 776 B.C. to 393 A.D.
-In 393 A.D. they became outlawed for being a pagan festival.
-Baron Pierre de Coubertin started a revival of the games in 1894 A.K.A the modern Olympics.
+The early Games were a religious festival from 776 B.C. to 393 A.D., but they were outlawed in 393 A.D. because they were pagan festivals.
+Baron Pierre de Coubertin started a revival of the games in 1894, which is now known as the modern Olympics.

 1912 saw the last Olympic gold medals made entirely out of gold.

-Spyros Samaras composed The Olympic Hymn and Kostis Palamas added the words.
-In the 1896 Athens Olympic Games the hymn was first used but the IOC only declared it the official anthem in 1957.
+Spyros Samaras composed the Olympic Hymn, and Kostis Palamas added the words.
+The hymn was first used at the 1896 Athens Olympic Games, but the IOC only declared it the official anthem in 1957.

-The Olympic rings signify the world’s 5 major regions; Africa, the Americas, Asia, Europe and Oceana, and the colors; blue, yellow, black, green and red, are used in every flag across the world.
+The Olympic rings signify the world’s five major regions: Africa, the Americas, Asia, Europe, and Oceania.
+The colors blue, yellow, black, green, and red are used in every flag worldwide.

 The U.S’ James B. Connolly became the first modern Olympic champion in 1896 when he won the hop, step, and jump.

-In the opening ceremony, the athlete procession has to be led by the Greeks and ended by the host team with all others go in alphabetical order as labelled by the host country’s language.
+In the opening ceremony, the Greeks lead the athlete procession, which is ended by the host team.
+All others proceed in alphabetical order, as labeled by the host country’s language.

 The U.S., or more specifically CBS, first televised the Olympics during the 1960 Rome games.